maartenpaauw/model-states-for-filament-docs/README.md

 > classes and are directly saved to the database like regular fields.
 Only use this select when you are sure you are not
 > relying on `Transition` classes and `StateChanged` events.

-the `StateSelect` is a form component which makes it possible to select valid state transitions, all other invalid state transitions are disabled.
-This component is meant for basic state transitions, which does not require other form fields.
+The `StateSelect` is a form component which makes it possible to select valid state transitions, all other invalid state transitions are disabled.
+This component is meant for basic state transitions, which does not require additional form fields.

 TODO: afbeelding van een state select met daarin disabled states.